Californium-251/SurvivalGame/README.md

 - Place Trap: t
 - Pause/Unpause: esc

-Enemies will then make one move every time you perform an action.
-Namely, they will constantly try to get closer to you. <br>
+Enemies will constantly try to get closer to you. <br>
 If an enemy touches you, your player icon will turn into an 'F' and you will lose 1 health point.
 When your health reaches 0, you die and the game ends.
 <pre>